What is a paragraph?

 - Watch the video below to learn more about the paragraph.

 1. Beginning: introduces

 - Start with a topic sentence that outlines the point of the paragraph.

-- The point is supported through evidence that is Harvard referenced.
+- The point is supported through reliable evidence that is Harvard referenced.

 - Evidence can be direct quotations (word for word), paraphrases (a source’s ideas restated into your own words), summaries (an overview of a whole source), examples or visuals.

-- As well as showing the viewpoints of others, you need to comment on how you understand or assess the evidence.
+- As well as showing others’ viewpoints, you need to comment on how you understand the evidence.

 - Concluding sentences make a final point.
-Sometimes a transition is also included to the next paragraph.
+Sometimes a transition is included to the next paragraph.

 How might this structure look?